Classification Under Strategic Self-Selection: Experiments

 \paragraph{Methods.} We compare between three general approaches, as discussed in Sec.~\ref{sec:analysis}: (i) \naivemthd, which trains a classifier conventionally and is agnostic to self-selective behavior; (ii) \semi, which implements the semi-strategic approach of first training a \naive\ classifier and then tuning its threshold strategically; and (iii) \strat, which trains using our strategically-aware objective (Sec.~\ref{sec:method}).
 For the latter, we consider three variants: (iii.a) \stratx, which uses all information in $x$; (iii.b) \stratnoz, which discards group features $\grp$; and (iii.c) \stratindep, which encourages statistical parity via regularization.
 All methods are based on linear classifiers. \squeeze

-\paragraph{Optimization.} For a clean comparison, all methods were based on the same core implementation (pytorch) and optimized in a similar fashion. \footnote{We also compared our implementation of \naivemthd\ to a vanilla sk-learn implementation, ensuring that they performed similarly.} We used vanilla gradient descent with learning rate 0.1 and trained for a predetermined and fixed number of epochs.
-Coefficients for $R_{\mathtt{app}}$ and $R_{\perp}$ (when used) were chosen to be small yet still ensure feasibility and (approximate) independence, respectively, but overall performance was not very sensitive to these precise choices.
-Code will be made publicly available, and until then can be attained by contacting the authors. \squeeze
+\paragraph{Optimization.} For a clean comparison, all methods are based on the same core implementation (pytorch) and optimized in a similar fashion. \footnote{We also compared our implementation of \naivemthd\ to a vanilla sk-learn implementation, ensuring that they performed similarly.} We used vanilla gradient descent with learning rate 0.1 and trained for a predetermined and fixed number of epochs.
+Coefficients for $R_{\mathtt{app}}$ and $R_{\perp}$ (when used) were chosen to be small yet still ensure feasibility and (approximate) independence, respectively, but overall performance was not very sensitive to chosen values. \squeeze

 \extended{\todo{replace with final public repo}}